Tools

 tinytex::install_tinytex()

-If you want to uninstall tinytex
+If you want to uninstall tinytex later, you can just type this

 command at the RStudio